 Update September 2013: A new randomised, double-blind placebo-controlled trial has just reported that neurofeedback therapy for children with ADHD was no more effective than placebo.

 Update November 2013: A new study has demonstrated the viability of using "sham" random neurofeedback, to allow for fully blinded trials looking at the use of neurofeedback therapy for children with ADHD.
 Participants could not tell if they were receiving genuine neurofeedback or sham neurofeedback.
 In this study both conditions led to equal improvements in the participants.

 A new authoritative meta-analysis and systematic review of non-pharmacological treatments for ADHD has concluded that "Better evidence for efficacy from blinded assessments is required" before neurofeedback (and other interventions including cogntive training) can be recommeded as a treatment for core ADHD symptoms.

-Update Jan 2014.
 I've been alerted to a new double blind, randomized, placebo-controlled study looking at the effects of neurofeedback therapy on neurocognitive functioning in children with ADHD.
-No effect of treatment was found on any cognitive measures including attention and working memory.
+No effect of treatment was found on any cognitive measures including attention and working memory (the trial was the same one at the top of this updates list, published in Sept 2013 in a different journal; thanks to Travis in the comments for spotting this).
 The paper also included a systematic review of previous controlled studies.
 "Overall, the existing literature and this study fail to support any benefit of neurofeedback on neurocognitive functioning in ADHD," the researchers conclude.